bsisic/PolnPy/README.md

 PolnPy
 ======
-*I will try to update this README file from time to time during the GameOfCode hackathon*
+*We will try to update this README file from time to time during the GameOfCode hackathon*

 The idea: Get pollen historical data in Luxembourg and make pollen concentration  **predictions**